Lukasz13866417/PublicDeclarationExtracter/README.md

-# PublicDeclarationExtracter

-A Kotlin-based CLI tool that extracts and prints **all public declarations** from a Kotlin codebase.
+# CLI tool that extracts public declarations from a Kotlin codebase.

-This tool was built with a Kotlin compiler PSI via `kotlin-compiler-embeddable`, no extra libraries or plugins.
+This tool was built in Kotlin with a compiler PSI via `kotlin-compiler-embeddable`, no extra libraries or plugins.
 For convenient UX, this can be built as a self-contained JAR `solution.jar`.
 I included a wrapper shell script `solution.sh` that runs the JAR.
 Both files and folders are supported.
 ---